 Article continues below advertisement

-The Platinum Card® from American Express normally gives cardmembers up to $200 in statement credits per calendar year toward incidental fees—think checked bags or lounge passes with a qualifying U.S. airline, and up to $15 per month ($35 in December) in Uber Cash that can be used for rides and Uber Eats orders in the United States.
+The Platinum Card® from American Express (terms apply) normally gives cardmembers up to $200 in statement credits per calendar year toward incidental fees—think checked bags or lounge passes with a qualifying U.S. airline, and up to $15 per month ($35 in December) in Uber Cash that can be used for rides and Uber Eats orders in the United States (enrollment required).
 Through December 31, 2020, folks with this card can also claim up to $20 per month in statement credits toward select U.S. streaming subscriptions like Netflix and Hulu, as well as up to $20 per month toward their U.S. wireless phone bill.
-That’s an extra $40 per month in value that can help offset this card’s $550 annual fee.
+That’s an extra $40 per month in value that can help offset this card’s $695 annual fee (see rates and fees).